Concept of Friction The Concept of FrictionExplain the concept for frictionFriction

 road (makesa car stay on road) NOTE: Most car tyres have deep dreads to

-increase friction between the tyres and the road surface.
+increase friction between the tyres and the road surface. - it

 helps in car braking system.
 Brakes rely on friction between the brake